heathhenley/AOC/README.md

 another dictionary to track the current count of cards, when cards win they update their count in the dictionary by however many copies their are of that card.

+### Day 5:
+I had a lot of trouble with the second part of this one.
+First was only a few minutes, but the second part couldn't be brute forced, at least in the time that I had.
+I ended up looking at the subreddit for help... we have to move through the maps in ranges instead, which is no big deal if the seed range doesn't overlap the map range.
+If it's overlapping, you can split it into two ranges, map the overlapping range through the map, and leave non overlapping ranges alone.
+It's day 5!
+I'm a little scared for the rest of the month. 😅